Skip to content

 Hauptplatz 18

-Detailed Architectural Description
+Architectural Description | Exterior

 Facade Orientation

-The south facade overlooks the main square.
+The main facade faces south and overlooks the main square.

-Storeys
+Three Storeys

 Roof